Oleg Sadikov

 The first step is to identify gaps in your testing processes: critical bugs in production, an overwhelmed in-house team, or a lack of specific expertise.
 This way, you can determine whether you need independent software testing at all.

-If you are confident in the need, the QA audit can reveal bottlenecks and areas where external expertise could bring in a significant impact.
-Setting clear objectives (e.g., improving test coverage, reducing time-to-market, or enhancing product quality) will guide your collaboration with an independent testing provider.
+If you are confident in the need, an independent software quality assurance review can reveal bottlenecks and highlight where external expertise could make the biggest impact.
+Setting clear objectives (e.g., improving test coverage, reducing time-to-market, or enhancing product quality) will guide your collaboration and make an independent software quality assurance review more effective in pinpointing weaknesses and opportunities.

 Selecting the right provider